ThoughtWorksInc/Binding.scala/README.md

 It enables you use native XML literal syntax to create reactive DOM nodes, which are able to automatically change whenever the data source changes.

-See [Binding.scala • TodoMVC](https://github.com/ThoughtWorksInc/todo/) or [Other live DEMOs](https://thoughtworksinc.github.io/Binding.scala/) as examples for common patterns when working with Binding.scala.
+See [Binding.scala • TodoMVC](https://github.com/ThoughtWorksInc/todo/) or [other live DEMOs](https://thoughtworksinc.github.io/Binding.scala/) as examples for common patterns when working with Binding.scala.

 ## Comparison to other reactive web frameworks